SudevOP1/GithubStats/README.md

 # GitHub Stats Dashboard 📊

 Web dashboard for visualizing and monitoring GitHub repository statistics in real-time.
-Perfect for hackathons, team dashboards, and repository analytics.<br>
+Perfect for hackathon repo monitoring and analytics.<br>

 ## 🚀 Quick Start